JRC-COMBINE/PhysioSpaceMethods/README.md

 ```

 ### Alternative installation methods (Manual download):
-In case you encountered any problem while installing, you can download the repository first and install from downloaded local files.
+In case you encountered any problem while installing PhysioSpaceMethods, you can download the repository first and
+install the package from downloaded local files.
-First clone the repository in your desired repository:
+In your terminal, first clone the repository in your desired repository:
 ```Shell
 cd [Your desired directory]
 git clone https://github.com/JRC-COMBINE/PhysioSpaceMethods.git
 ```
-Then install using <a href="https://cran.r-project.org/web/packages/devtools/">Devtools</a>:
+Then install the downloaded package using <a href="https://cran.r-project.org/web/packages/devtools/">Devtools</a>:
 ```Shell
 R -e "devtools::install_local('./PhysioSpaceMethods/')"
 ```

 # Usage Instructions
+PhysioSpace Methods maps user's sample inside of a physiological space, calculated prior from a compendium of known samples.

 # Troubleshooting
 # Compatibility
 # Notes and Miscellaneous